EU makes final push for gas price cap deal this year | Headlines

 Two senior EU diplomats said that pro-cap countries now appear to have enough support to approve the measure without the backing of Germany, Europe's biggest economy and gas market.
 If that happened, "we'd have to live with it", Habeck said.

 Under the latest proposal, once triggered, the EU cap would prevent trades being done on the front-month to front-year TTF contracts at a price more than 35 eur/MWh above a reference level comprising liquefied natural gas (LNG) price assessments.
-The EU price cap would not drop below 188 eur/MWh, even if the LNG price fell to far lower levels.
-If the LNG reference price increased to higher levels, then the EU cap would move with it, while remaining 35 eur/MWh above the LNG price - a system designed to ensure the bloc can bid above market prices to attract scarce fuel.
+A previous draft proposal had said the EU price cap would not drop below the trigger level, even if the LNG price fell to far lower levels.
+If the LNG reference price rose to higher levels, then the EU cap would move with it, while remaining 35 eur/MWh above the LNG price, according to that draft - a system designed to ensure the bloc can bid above market prices to attract scarce fuel.

 The fate of other EU energy policies is tied to the cap.
 Countries have twice delayed approval of faster renewable energy permits, pending a deal on the cap.
 Ministers will also attempt to approve their negotiating position on a new EU law to cut planet-warming methane emissions.
 Documents seen by Reuters show some countries are seeking to weaken the proposed rules.